anthonypanzz/terraform-cicd-aws/README.md

 ---

 ## Implemental Steps
-Created an IAM User
+Created an IAM User.
 Created an IAM user with programmatic access and full administrative permissions to manage AWS resources and interact with CodeBuild securely.

-Created and Clone GitHub Repository
+Created and Clone GitHub Repository.
 Set up a GitHub repository to store all Terraform code, automation shell scripts, and build configurations.

-Write and Test Terraform Scripts
+Write and Test Terraform Scripts.
 Wrote modular and reusable Terraform code to provision:

 A VPC